MeldrickWee/AskMyPDF/README.md

 ---

 This project allows users to ask questions and receive answers based on the AI Practitioner Handbook.
-This project was built in Python 3 with LangChain and deployed with Streamlit.
+This project was developed in Python 3 with LangChain and deployed with Streamlit.
 The AI Practitioner Handbook was created by AI Engineers at AI Singapore.

 The underlying large language model (LLM) utilized for this Q&A task is ChatGPT 3.5 Turbo, developed by OpenAI.